BIOGRAPHY

 In 2024, he was one of five artists in an exhibition at the Narrowsburg Union that ran for three months.

-Klein also has a love for street photography and has captured locals in the Catskills, New York City, Budapest, multiple cities in Italy and Paris.
+Klein also has a love for street photography and has captured locals in Sullivan County’s Catskills, New York City, Paris, London, Prague, Budapest, Vienna, Edinburgh and in multiple cities of Italy.

-Klein is a member of the Professional Photographers of America, the Wayne County, PA Arts Alliance, Pocono Mountains Visitors Bureau, the Liberty NY Museum and Arts Center, The Fort Lee Artist Guild, and was previously a member of The Fort Lee Regional Chamber of Commerce, Creative Bergen and Bethel, NY Council of the Arts.
+Klein has been a past or current member of the Professional Photographers of America, the Wayne County, PA Arts Alliance, Pocono Mountains Visitors Bureau, the Liberty NY Museum and Arts Center, The Fort Lee Artist Guild, The Fort Lee Regional Chamber of Commerce, Creative Bergen and Bethel, NY Council of the Arts.

 He graduated from SUNY New Paltz with a degree in Journalism - and won a national sports reporting award in 1985 for his work at The Ithaca Journal.
 He spent most of the past three decades working as a public relations/crisis communications consultant.

-He and his wife, Carol Brooks, recently relocated from Fort Lee, New Jersey to The Hideout in Lake Ariel, PA.
-They also spent a few months a year living and working in Parma, Italy.
+In 2024, he and his wife, Carol Brooks, relocated from Fort Lee, New Jersey to The Hideout in Lake Ariel, PA.
+They also spent a few months of each year living and working in Parma, Italy.